 Update: The scope of Making Tax Digital for VAT will expand in 2022.
 VAT-registered businesses with a taxable turnover below £85,000 will need to follow Making Tax Digital rules for their first VAT return starting on or after April 2022.

-Making Tax Digital for Income Tax Self Assessment will be introduced in 2023.
-It will require self-employed businesses and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from their next accounting period starting on or after 6th April 2023.
+Making Tax Digital for Income Tax Self Assessment will be introduced in 2024.
+It will require self-employed businesses and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from 6th April 2024.

 MTD for Corporation Tax is expected to be the next phase in the initiative.
 However, HMRC has advised that MTD for Corporation Tax rules won’t come into effect until at least 2026.